THE SOMA STORY

 It’s worth noting here that God also provided something extra – a witness.
 Back on Wednesday I had called a good friend to tell him what was going on and get another perspective on the whole thing.
 As it happened Matt had some time between gigs so he offered to come along with me to the conference.
 He was just being friendly but wound up acting as a second pair of eyes and ears to witness and record what turned out to be a rather unbelievable chain of events.
 Every time my eyes would grow as big as saucers, his did too.
 We drove to Borders in his Jeep and since then he and I have gone over this story several times just to make sure we remember it the same way.
 I want to guard against this whole thing becoming a fish tale as I tell it over and over again.
 Also, to keep Matt as a kind of perpetual witness, he appears in each and every game we make even though he’s moved on to other things.
 At the time I was just glad to have a friend along.
 Now, I realize that God thought of everything, even things that I still don’t fully understand or appreciate.

 Given all that had happened to that point, the actual trip to Boston and the additional “coincidences” felt almost normal.
-The show in question was called Night Beat (I don’t believe it’s on the air any longer) and I was told the show went out to about 6M people on the east coast.
+The show in question was called Nite Beat (I don’t believe it’s on the air any longer) and I was told the show went out to about 6M people on the east coast.
 The normal host cancelled the last minute and was replaced by a woman named Portland (!) who seemed to specialize in spiritual topics.
 Not to say she was a believer, but she seemed a lot more open to our mission than the normal host might have been.
 The other guest on the show was a fellow named Steven Johnson who had written a book called “Everything Bad is Good for You.” it appeared that the segment was designed to create some additional controversy and several of the questions seemed designed to be particularly provocative to the Christian on the show.
 You should decide for yourself from the video but I couldn’t help get the impression that they were hoping for an intolerant, dogmatic witch-burning Christian and the other guest was selected at least partly to stir the pot.
 But as it happened it felt as though I had been well prepared for the whole thing before hand.
-What’s more, I suspect the producer hadn’t read Mr. Johnson’s book either as it very unlike what you might think given the title.
-In fact he and I agreed on far more points than we disagreed.
+What’s more, I suspect the producer hadn’t read Mr. Johnson’s book either as it was very unlike what you might think given the title.
+In fact, he and I agreed on far more points than we disagreed.

 All in all, the interview came off wonderfully and I climbed on the plane to Portland, OR feeling exhilarated and fired up to start making video games.
 BUT THAT WASN’T GOD’S PLAN.
 Somewhere over the Midwest I heard Him say that as fun as that was, the whole thing needed to cook a while now and that I had a lot of homework to do.
 I didn’t consider at the time that we were looking at a three-and-a-half year pause…